isomerpages/isomercms-backend/microservices/README.md

 1. Run `npm install -g serverless`

 By the very nature of cloud development, everyone will have access to the same shared resource.
-If you seek to do develop in an isolated environment, please use:
+If you seek to do develop in an isolated environment, update your .env.dev to your preferred values and use:

 `npm run deploy:dev -- --stage <identifiable-unique-name>`